aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 In multiplayer games, multiple players may attempt to make moves for the same turn and board state, even if it isn't their turn to do so.
 How do we recognize and resolve such conflicts?

-We don’t want them treated as separate moves.
+We don't want them treated as separate moves.
 In some cases, conflicting moves could even resemble an undo action, potentially triggering an automatic draw due to repetition.
 Do we introduce optimistic locking?
-If we adopt a "game as a history of boards" model, we could use the previous board’s ID as an expectation check.
+If we adopt a "game as a history of boards" model, we could use the previous board's ID as an expectation check.
 But then:

 Who updates the previous board to point to the new one?
 Is this starting to look like tighter coupling between the client and server?
 How does this impact caching for game and board resources?
-It’s starting to feel like we’ve traded one set of complexities for another.
-But hey, that’s the fun of API design!
+It's starting to feel like we've traded one set of complexities for another.
+But hey, that's the fun of API design!

 # Option 3: Split out the pieces